DariusNetX/BagBrain-Dashboard/replit.md

-✓ Meme loop integration with "I have bags for brains" mascot tooltip ✓ Custom BagBrain tooltip styling with golden theme and float animation ✓ React-tooltip integration with enhanced BagBrain theming system
+✓ Meme loop integration with "I have bags for brains" mascot tooltip ✓ Custom BagBrain tooltip styling with golden theme and float animation ✓ React-tooltip integration with enhanced BagBrain theming system ✓ Enhanced BagHead mascot with custom react-tooltip and guardian messaging